KenLin-7/Event-Platform/README.md

 - User can reset password though email and verification code  if they forgot
 - User can update their profile
 - User can upload avatar
-- Form validation
+- Login/Register Form validation
     - Email validation, format@email.com
     - Phone validation, only allow Australia phone format
     - Not-null validation
 - User can change password though email and verification code

 ### Event Management
-Public

 - User can view all events

-After logged in
+- Click register button will reidrect to log in page if user not logged in After logged in
 - User can post event
 - User can register an event